Omycron83/Notes/Life-Meta/Mental Work Capacity.md

 Thus, work capacity is a **non-specific** measure of mental endurance applied to any given tasks at hand, and thus gives information about the mental, systematic stress that can be applied to a mind while retaining performance in the individual tasks they are taxed with.

-An example: one could measure the work-capacity of a person in a given 8-hour work day by the total maximum amount of performance they can deliver
+An example: one could measure the work-capacity of a person in a given 8-hour work day by the total maximum amount of performance they can deliver in adequate quality, e.g. the amount of lines of functioning code written.
+On the flip side, one could measure work capacity